fogus/spiel/wurfelspiel/protong/README.markdown

  1. Both players take negative points on successive turns
  2. All of the dice have been removed from the pyramid

-Once either of these conditions occur then socring commences.
+Once either of these conditions occur then scoring commences.

 Scoring in Protong